Skip to main content

 How Do Specific Gene Variants Impact TRT Protocols?

-Beyond the AR gene, the enzymatic pathways responsible for are rich with genetic variability.
+Beyond the AR gene, the enzymatic pathways responsible for hormone metabolism are rich with genetic variability.
 These variations are critical for managing the delicate balance between androgens and estrogens, a balance that is essential for well-being in both men and women.

 • COMT (Catechol-O-methyltransferase) This enzyme is crucial for metabolizing catechol-estrogens, which are potent estrogen metabolites.
 A common variant (Val158Met) results in a “slow” version of the COMT enzyme.
 Individuals with this slow variant may have difficulty clearing estrogens.
 For a man on TRT, this could mean a higher likelihood of experiencing estrogen-related side effects like water retention or mood changes.
 For these individuals, the use of an aromatase inhibitor like Anastrozole may need to be managed with greater precision.